 Julie Carey is the northern Virginia bureau chief for NBC News4 in Washington, D.C.
 The station, WRC-TV, is NBC owned and operated and houses the Washington bureau of NBC News.
 Carey has been covering northern Virginia since joining News4 in 1992, ranging from political coverage to reporting on the trial of sniper suspect Lee Malvo.
 In the 1990s, she provided daily coverage of the impeachment trial of President Clinton.
 In 2009, she had a brief role as a news reporter in the movie “State of Play” starring Russell Crowe and Ben Affleck.
 Prior to joining News4, Carey reported for KSDK-TV in St. Louis, WTHR-TV in Indianapolis, and KCRG-TV in Cedar Rapids, Iowa, where she began her career.
 She is a graduate of Indiana University.
-Her husband, Michael Tackett of Bloomberg News, also is a new advisory board member.
+Her husband, Michael Tackett of The New York Times, also is a School of Communications Advisory Board member.

 Rich Cervini is senior vice president of production and technical operations at CBS Television Distribution.
 In 2012, his duties expanded to include West Coast shows in production such as “Entertainment Tonight,” “Dr. Phil” and “Judge Judy.”
 Cervini’s career began as a broadcast engineer at WOR Radio-TV in New York City.
 He became director of broadcast operations at WNBC-TV before joining King World Productions as director of technical operations and eventually becoming vice president of production and technical operations.
 King World was a production company and syndicator of television programming in the United States until its 1999 incorporation into CBS Television Distribution.
 At that time, Cervini became vice president and then senior vice president at CBS Television Distribution.
 He is a graduate of Adelphi University.

-Tim Franklin is a managing editor in the Bloomberg News Washington bureau, one of the largest news organizations in the nation's capital.
-He joined Bloomberg in 2011 after serving as founding director of the National Sports Journalism Center at Indiana University.
-Franklin began his career at the Chicago Tribune, where he rose from reporter to associate managing editor, eventually overseeing the sports and business sections.
+Tim Franklin is president of The Poynter Institute, a journalism education and training center in St. Petersburg, Fla.
+Before joining Poynter in 2014, he was managing editor in the Bloomberg News Washington bureau for three years and previously served as founding director of the National Sports Journalism Center at Indiana University.
+Franklin began his career at the Chicago Tribune, where he rose from reporter to associate managing editor.
 He went on to become the top editor at the Indianapolis Star, Orlando Sentinel and Baltimore Sun.
 The Sun won the George Polk Award and was a finalist for the Pulitzer Prize during his 2004-08 editorship.
 Franklin twice has served as a Pulitzer Prize jurist.
 He is national co-chair of the Freedom of Information Committee for the American Society of News Editors.
 He is a graduate of Indiana University.

 Sunshine Overkamp, APR, is chairman of Overkamp Overkamp-Smith, a consulting firm in Atlanta that specializes in strategic planning and crisis communications.
 She previously served as vice president of the Council on Foundations in Washington, D.C., senior vice president of the United Way of America, and as a journalist.
 Among her honors is an Emmy from the National Academy of Television Arts and Sciences, election to the Honor Roll of Women in Public Relations, and being named most admired practitioner of nonprofit public relations by pr reporter.
 She has served on the national board of the Public Relations Society of America, chaired the Ethics Promotion Committee, and served on the Universal Accreditation Board.
 She is a graduate of Michigan State University and has an MBA from Pepperdine University.

-Byron Pitts is national correspondent for ABC News in New York.
+Byron Pitts is chief national correspondent for ABC News and, in 2014, was named co-anchor of ABC News’ “Nightline” in New York.
 Prior to moving to ABC news, he was chief national correspondent for the “CBS Evening News” and a “60 Minutes” contributor.
 Pitts became a CBS News correspondent in 1998, based in Miami, Atlanta and then New York City in 2001.
 He was one of the lead reporters of the Sept.
 11 terrorist attack and received a national Emmy for his coverage.
 As an embedded reporter covering the Iraq war, he was recognized for his work under fire within minutes of the fall of the Saddam Hussein statue.
 He became chief national correspondent for CBS News in 2006.
 Pitts is author of a 2009 book, “Step Out on Nothing: How Faith and Family Helped Me Conquer Life’s Challenges,” about having a debilitating stutter as a child and being functionally illiterate until about age 12.
 He is a graduate of Ohio Wesleyan University.

 Tony Quin is founder and CEO of IQ, an advertising agency with digital and interactive media at its core.
 Headquarters are in Atlanta with offices in New York City.
 Clients include Allstate, Microsoft, Under Armour and Wells Fargo.
 Quin came to the United States in his 20s to work at Leo Burnett Advertising in Chicago.
 After stints at both NBC and ABC in New York, he moved to Los Angeles where he produced television pilots, specials and series and was executive vice president of Film House, an advertising agency.
 In 1995 he founded IQ television group, which subsequently became IQ Interactive and now is simply IQ.
 The agency has accumulated more than 200 awards, including the Grand Prize at Cannes Cyber Lions for its Volkswagen work.
 Quin, co-founder and board chairman of the Society of Digital Agencies, was born and educated in London.

-Lee Rainie is director of the Pew Research Center’s Internet & American Life Project.
-Prior to launching the Pew Internet Project in 2000, Rainie was managing editor of U.S. News & World Report.
-The Pew Internet & American Life Project, based in Washington, D.C., is a nonprofit “fact tank” that studies the social impact of the internet.
-The project has issued more than 350 reports based on its surveys that examine people’s online activities and the internet’s role in their lives.
+Lee Rainie is director of internet, science and technology research for the Pew Research Center, a nonpartisan “fact tank” based in Washington, D.C., that informs the public about the issues, attitudes and trends shaping America and the world.
+Prior to launching the Pew Research Center’s technology research in 2000, he was managing editor of U.S. News & World Report.
+Under his leadership, the center has issued more than 500 reports based on its surveys that examine people’s online activities and the internet’s role in their lives.
 All reports and the project’s data are available for free.
 Rainie is co-author of a 2012 book published by the MIT Press about the social impact of technology.
 He also co-authored a book series with Elon professor Janna Quitney Anderson about the future of the internet.
 Rainie is a graduate of Harvard University and has a master’s degree from Long Island University.

-Michael Tackett is managing editor of the Washington bureau for Bloomberg News, helping to oversee 250 reporters and editors in the nation’s capital.
+Michael Tackett is a bureau editor for The New York Times based in Washington, D.C.
+Prior to 2013, he was managing editor of the Washington bureau for Bloomberg News, helping to oversee 250 reporters and editors in the nation’s capital.
 Before joining Bloomberg in 2008, Tackett was Washington bureau chief for the Chicago Tribune, where he spent 28 years as a reporter, assistant city editor, national correspondent and political writer.
 He directed coverage of the rise of Barack Obama.
-He previously served at national editor for U.S. News & World Report.
+He previously served as national editor for U.S. News & World Report.
 Tackett is a recipient of the White House Correspondents Association Award for National Reporting for a series on the influence of lobbyists.
 He is a graduate of Indiana University.
-His wife, Julie Carey of NBC4 in Washington, D.C., also is a School of Communications Advisory Board member.
+His wife, Julie Carey of NBC4 in Washington, also is a School of Communications Advisory Board member.

-Ken White is news director at Fox Charlotte, which has been ranked as the highest-rated Fox News affiliate in the nation.
+Ken White is news director at WOWK-TV, a CBS affiliate in Charleston–Huntington, West Virginia, and former news director at Fox Charlotte.
 White began his career as sports director at WAKA-TV in Montgomery, Ala., and worked as a political reporter and assignment manager at WPXI-TV in Pittsburgh, assistant news director at WXII-TV in Winston-Salem, and a news director at KTBS-TV in Shreveport.
 White then came to Fox Charlotte (WCCB-TV), where he developed and launched news programming at the station.
 White has received multiple Emmys and Associated Press awards.
 He is a national Delta Sigma Chi award winner and served as president of the Radio Television News Directors Association of the Carolinas from 2003-07.
 He was named News Director of the Year by RTNDAC.
 White is a graduate of the University of South Florida.